Connect with others who understand.

 • Oophorectomy (surgery to remove the ovaries)

-• Chemotherapy to damage the ovaries
+• Chemotherapy to halt estrogen production in the ovaries

 Side Effects of Hormonal Therapy